At a Glance

 - Tasks: Design and deliver impactful training for advanced military communications systems.

-- Company: Join a leading defence organisation shaping the future of military technology.
+- Company: Join a leading firm in defence communications, shaping the future of military technology.

 - Benefits: Enjoy a competitive salary, bonus opportunities, and a collaborative work environment.

-- Why this job: Make a real impact in defence while mentoring trainees and advancing your skills.
+- Why this job: Make a real impact in defence while mentoring trainees and enhancing your skills.

 - Qualifications: Experience in instructing CIS trainees and strong technical skills required.